Skip to content

 What is the Success Rate of Hair Transplants?

-Hair transplants like the Follicular Unit Extraction (FUE) hair transplants are believed to be definitive and have a proven track record.
-Not just a mere hair transplant for hair on the scalp, FUE hair transplants can also be done on the face as well as in scarred bald patches.
-However, there is currently no available study presenting the long-term outcomes following the FUE procedure.
 According to the article “Effect of Follicular Unit Extraction on the Donor Area,” published in the National Library of Medicine, critical factors that influence the success of an FUE surgery are the quantity of hair extracted from the donor region and the transection rate (percentage of follicular units damaged due to extraction-related mechanical trauma).
-Various individual factors also come into play when predicting the success of a hair restoration procedure, including the patient’s age, type of baldness, family history, and environmental influences.
-In addition, the success rate also depends on a number of factors, including one’s health status, blood flow, infection, and proper healing.
+Other factors include age, type of baldness, family history, health status, and environment.

 Am I a Suitable Candidate for Hair Transplants?